Harem: Sasanian Empire

-However, while the Sasanian kings had harems, women in the Sassanid Empire in general did not live in seclusion; elaborate harems were detested and appear to have been exceptions to the rule, which is illustrated by the fact that big harems – when they occurred – were abhorred by the public.
+However, while the Sasanian kings had harems, Women in the Sasanian Empire in general did not live in seclusion; elaborate harems were detested and appear to have been exceptions to the rule, which is illustrated by the fact that big harems — when they occurred — were abhorred by the public.

 According to Sasanian legend, of all the Persian kings, Khosrow II was the most extravagant in his hedonism.
 He searched his realm to find the most beautiful girls, and it was rumored that about 3,000 of them were kept in his harem.
 This practice was widely condemned by the public, who abhorred the fact that he kept the women in seclusion, denying them the benefit of marriage and progeny; this was counted as the fourth of the eight crimes for which he was later tried and executed.
 Khosrow himself claimed that he sent his favorite wife Shirin every year with an offer of the possibility of leaving his harem with a dowry for marriage, but that their luxurious lifestyle always prompted the women and girls to refuse his offer.